tooveo/atom-dotnet/README.md

 - [Documentation](https://ironsource.github.io/atom-dotnet/)
 - [Sending an event](#Using-the-IronSource-API-to-send-events)

+## Installation

+Add dependency for Atom SDK dll from folder [dist](dist/), in Xamarin project:
+- add Reference in project References

 #### Using the IronSource API to send events
 ##### Tracker usage
 Example of track an event in C#: